13 Natural Urges that Ayurveda Refrains From Suppressing

 Urge To Urinate

 If you tend to hold on to this urge, you might initially be simply a receptor of occasional malaise and discomfort.
-But be cautious, because you are unknowingly nearing more threatening afflictions such as: recurrent urinary infections, pain in the lower abdomen and genitals, and stones of the urinary system.
+But be cautious, because you are unknowingly making yourself vulnerable to more threatening afflictions like recurrent urinary infections, pain in the lower abdomen and genitals, and stones of the urinary system.